§ 1 Scope, form

 § 12 Information on data processing

-In case we receive your E-Mail address in connection with the purchase of goods or services, we are authorized to use this E-Mail address for purposes of direct marketing for own similar products and services.
-You are entitled to withdraw the use at any time without incurring any costs other than the transmission costs in accordance with the basic tariffs.
-You may submit your objection in writing to TONALITY GmbH, In der Mark 100, 56414 Weroth, Germany or by E-Mail to firstname.lastname@example.org.
+In the event that we received your electronic mail address in connection with the purchase of a product or service, we will use this address for direct marketing purposes for own similar products or services.
+You have, of course, the right to object to such use of your data at any time.
+In this context, you will incur no other than the transmission costs at your basic tariff.
+You may submit your objection by mail to TONALITY GmbH, Objection/Widerruf, In der Mark 100, D-56414 Weroth or by email to firstname.lastname@example.org.

 § 13 Contractual language, place of jurisdiction, applicable law